ReimagineTruth/truthweb.pi/README.md

 4. Push to your forked repository and open a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the PiOS License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 For inquiries and support, reach out via: